RealStonerGamer/RSG_RemoveAnyPed/README.md

 - Specify the coordinates `vector3(-295.86, 790.62, 118.46)` and the desired radius in your `Config`.
 - Add the ped hashes to your list for the location.

-With Debug mode enabled, an area of effect visualizing the radius will be displayed.
+## Debug Mode

+If you wish to enable Debug mode, which visualizes the area of effect by displaying the radius, you must have `vorp_utils` installed on your server. `vorp_utils` is required only for Debug mode to function properly.
+You can find `vorp_utils` here: [vorp_utils GitHub](https://github.com/VORPCORE/vorp_utils).

 It's recommended to turn Debug mode off in a live server environment to avoid performance issues or unintended distractions.